dimitri-pletschette/dimitri-pletschette/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on PMO, DevOps & IT Consultancy
-- 🌱 I’m currently learning GitHub Actions (started)
+- 🌱 I’m currently learning ITIL v.4 (started)
-- 👯 I’m looking to collaborate on Jenkins too!
+- 👯 I’m looking to collaborate on Jenkins
 - 🤔 I’m looking for help with my new mission
 - 💬 Ask me anything about Japan
 - 📫 How to reach me: Linkedin http://bit.ly/2pRuk4G